cmu-phil/tetrad-manual-rtd/docs/tetrad-interface/box-by-box/data-box.md

 ## Purpose

 The **Data** box is where you work with **datasets** in a Tetrad project.
-It shows the list of all datasets in the current session, lets you load new ones, transform existing ones, and inspect their contents.
+Each Data box shows one or more **datasets** or **covariance matrices** (or lists of these) in the current session, lets you load new ones, and inspect their contents.
+By attaching new datasets to an existing dataset by drawing an arrow and double-clicking, various transformations of the data can be applied, from copying the data to randomly reordering a column.

 In a typical workflow you will load data here first, then use it in *Search*, *Regression*, *Estimator*, *Simulation*, and other boxes.